ejkington/gamesrus/README.md

 * As a user, I can always see the total price of my bag in the navigation bar, so that I know what the total cost will be

-* As a user, i can adjust the quantity of the product chosen after adding it to the shopping cart in the order details
+* As a user, i can adjust the quantity of the product chosen after adding it to the shopping bag in the order details

 * As a user, I can view the products added to my bag by clicking the bag icon or by adding an item to the bag